 The civil court system is part of the "ordinary" jurisdiction.
 The German civil procedure provides for three instances.
 The first instance is either the Local Court (Amtsgericht) or the Regional Court (Landgericht).
 Which of them has jurisdiction for a dispute is governed in §§ 23, 71 of the Courts Constitution Act (Gerichtsverfassungsgesetz - GVG) and depends mainly on the value of the matter in dispute.
 The Local Courts have jurisdiction over matters up to a value of 5,000 Euro.
-In addition, the Local Courts have some special jurisdictions irrespective of the value of the matter in dispute, e.g. over disputes concerning claims arising out of a lease of living accommodation or matters of family law.
-The Regional Courts have jurisdiction over all other entry-level matters, but with some exceptions.
+In addition, the Local Courts have some special jurisdictions irrespective of the value of the matter in dispute, e.g. over disputes concerning claims arising out of a lease of living accommodation or matters, but with some exceptions.
 Also, the Higher Regional Court (Oberlandesgericht) has entry-level jurisdiction, but only for certain special matters, e.g. the recognition and enforcement of domestic and foreign arbitral awards.